 Top 10 exercise tips & advice after a tummy tuck

-Dr. Beldholm shares his 10 best recommendations for exercise after tummy tuck surgery.
+Dr. Beldholm shares 10 recommendations for exercise after tummy tuck surgery.

 1. When can I start exercising after tummy tuck?